kevindoorhomes/doorway/listing-agent/process-guide/negotiation.md

 ![](/assets/Screen Shot 2018-01-12 at 4.18.54 PM.png)

-From here, you and your clients will either negotiate one offer, or decide between the multiple offers received.
-When negotiating offers and making changes to contracts, double check that your client's have initialed all changes made to the original offers before sending it back to the buyer.
+From here, the agent and clients will either negotiate one offer, or decide between the multiple offers received.
+When negotiating offers and making changes to contracts, double check that the client's have initialed all changes made to the original offers before sending it back to the buyer.

 Now, it's time to execute a contract and move on to the [Active Option ](/listing-agent/process-guide/active-option.md)stage.